Abscisic-aldehyde oxidase

-The 3 substrates of this enzyme are abscisic aldehyde, H_{2}O, and O_{2}, whereas its two products are abscisate and H_{2}O_{2}.
+The three substrates of this enzyme are abscisic aldehyde, water, and oxygen.
+Its products are abscisic acid and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is abscisic-aldehyde:oxygen oxidoreductase.
 Other names in common use include abscisic aldehyde oxidase, AAO3, AOd, and AOdelta.
 This enzyme participates in carotenoid biosynthesis.